nathanuphoff/Magritte/readme.md

 ### Features
 - A DOM abstraction,
 - Incremental updates,
+- Built in immutable store,
 - Supports SVG including xlink-attributes,
-- Built in immutable store,
-- Template middleware,
+- ~~Template middleware~~,
 - A functional interface,
 - No build pipeline required,
-- Give or take 4Kb in size (1.5Kb with gzip).
+- Give or take 5Kb in size (2Kb gzipped).

 ### Coming Soon™
 - A router,